catastrophicanomaly/vDosXY3/readme.md

 This is a fork of the vDos project by Jos Schaars.

-This fork is ONLY suitable for use with the XY3 text editor.
-For all other uses, please use the original vDos found at [http://sourceforge.net/projects/vdos/](http://sourceforge.net/projects/vdos/). vDos itself is derived from the DOSBox project found at [http://sourceforge.net/projects/dosbox/](http://sourceforge.net/projects/dosbox/).
+This fork is ONLY suitable for use with the DOS XyWrite word-processor and derivative DOS word-processing programs thereof (NotaBene and Signature).
+For all other uses, please use the original vDos found at
+[http://sourceforge.net/projects/vdos/](http://sourceforge.net/projects/vdos/). vDos itself is derived from the DOSBox project found at [http://sourceforge.net/projects/dosbox/](http://sourceforge.net/projects/dosbox/).
 The license for this fork is GPLv2 to match the original DOSBOX project as well as the vDos project.

 This fork tracks the master source code of the vDos project and adds the following features: